 For areas along and east of Panama City Florida to Cuthbert Georgia: One round of severe weather is possible in this area beginning after midnight as the squall line tracks eastward.
 Severe threat will decrease from west to east as the line moves through.

-The National Weather Service in Tallahassee is predicting a hot week for southwest Georgia with high temperatures reaching 90 degrees in some areas.
-Here is the detailed forecast: Detailed Forecast Today A 20 percent chance […]
+The National Weather Service in Tallahassee is predicting a wet start to the work week and high temperatures in the high 70’s for the first half.
+Detailed Forecast Today Showers and thunderstorms likely, mainly after […]

 Be the first to comment